The Night Montreal Wins You Over (It Involves a Drum Circle and a Smoked Meat Sandwich)

 People dance.
 Not choreographed dancing.
 Not performance.
 Just bodies moving because the drums make standing still feel wrong.
 Families with toddlers.
 University students.
 An elderly man in a Hawaiian shirt moving with the precision of someone who's been coming here for decades.

-I sat on the grass, ate a bagel (I still had them), and watched for two hours.
-Then someone handed me a tambourine and I played along, badly, for 20 minutes, and nobody cared.
+Sit on the grass, eat a bagel (you'll still have them), and watch for two hours.
+Stay long enough and someone may hand you a tambourine — play along, badly, for 20 minutes, and nobody will care.

 This happens every Sunday from May through October.
 It's free.
 It's not organized by anyone in particular.
 It's just a thing that Montreal does.